-The RTQ2115C offers adjustable switching frequency setting and the switching frequency can be set by using external resistor RT.
+The RTQ2116C offers adjustable switching frequency setting and the switching frequency can be set by using external resistor RT.
 Switching frequency range is from 300kHz to 2.2MHz.
 Selection of the operating frequency is a trade-off between efficiency and component size.
 High frequency operation allows the use of smaller inductor and capacitor values.
 Operation at lower frequencies improves efficiency by reducing internal gate charge and transition losses, but requires larger inductance values and/or capacitance to maintain low output ripple voltage.
 An additional constraint on operating frequency are the minimum on-time and minimum off-time.
-The minimum on-time, ton_MIN, is the smallest duration of time in which the high-side switch can be in its "on" state.
+The minimum on-time, t{ON_MIN}, is the smallest duration of time in which the high-side switch can be in its "on" state.
 This time is 60ns (typically).
-In continuous mode operation, the minimum on-time limit imposes a maximum operating frequency, fsw MAX, of:
+In continuous mode operating frequency, f{SW_MAX}, of :